Questions?

 Phi Theta Kappa

 This international honor society for two-year colleges requires a cumulative GPA of 3.5 or higher.
 It promotes scholarship, fellowship, leadership, service, and involvement.
-For more info, contact Amy.
+For more info, contact Judy.

 Philosophy Club